Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “What’s in the ball?”

-“It is another of my biological experiments, the sea is a perfect medium, a cocktail all sorts of minerals, materials, chemicals and biological substances.
+“It is another of my biological experiments, the sea is a perfect medium, a cocktail of all sorts of minerals, materials, chemicals and biological substances.
 Shuck will bring it.”

 “What time?”

-“About 8pm, after you have have dinner?”
+“About 9 pm, after you have had dinner?”

 “OK.”

-After dinner, Ella set off for the sea, shouting to dad “I am off dog walking.”
+After dinner, Ella set off for the sea, shouting to Dad, “I am off dog walking.”

-When they arrived Shuck placed the ball carefully on the path.
+When they arrived, Shuck placed the ball carefully on the path.
 Ella bent down and picked it up.
 “It is quite heavy, I am not sure I will be able to kick it very far.”

-“Shuck will help, just kick it and he will guide it where it needs to go.”
+“Shuck will help, just kick it, and he will guide it where it needs to go.”

 “OK.”

 Ella placed the ball on the ground and kicked it as hard as she could.
-The ball soared out over the lagoon, and dropped with a splash in it’s centre.
-It bobbed for a second or two then vanished slowly into the water.
+The ball soared out over the lagoon and dropped with a splash in its centre.
+It bobbed for a second or two, then vanished slowly into the water.
 Ella walked home, stopping only to give Shuck a good stroke before he left her.